-How to Connect to Azure Data Catalog Data in Python on Linux/UNIX
+How to Connect to Azure Data Catalog Data in Using Python: 6 Steps

 Create Python applications on Linux/UNIX machines with connectivity to Azure Data Catalog data.
 Leverage the pyodbc module for ODBC in Python.